We believe that a network of ideologically diverse leaders can work together to solve society’s biggest problems.

 By embedding the capability to truly collaborate, and urging attendees to take their new found or newly honed collaboration skills back to their individual spheres of influence, a new type of collaboration becomes part of their DNA, and by turn, part of the public discourse.

-- Model how to engage in and conduct elevated conversations to cross-pollinate the collective political brilliance of the attendees
+- Models how to engage in and conduct elevated conversations to cross-pollinate the collective political brilliance of the attendees

-- Equip and influence summit attendees to embed collaborative practices in their own spheres
+- Equips and influences summit attendees to embed collaborative practices in their own spheres

-- Work with participants in a space designed to respect diverse ideological beliefs to elevate the discourse of civic life
+- Works with participants in a space designed to respect diverse ideological beliefs to elevate the discourse of civic life

-Our retreat process is anchored in the belief that relationships are central.
-Connectivity and inclusivity is at the core of our programming, as it enhances the ability of participants to search for – and identify – solutions to seemingly intractable issues.
+Our Campfires are anchored in the belief that relationships are central.
+Connectivity and inclusivity are at the core of our programming, as it enhances the ability of participants to search for – and identify – solutions to seemingly intractable issues.